Website Content Strategy in 2025: A Practical Guide

 - Add alt text to all images

-Search engines reward content that users find genuinely helpful – so optimise thoughtfully, not mechanically.
+Search engines reward content that users find genuinely helpful.
+So optimise with care, not by rote.

 9. Bring in Subject Matter Experts

-Expert input enhances the credibility and depth of your content.
-Rather than relying solely on internal knowledge, reaching out to professionals adds insight and authority.
+Expert input adds credibility and depth.
+Do not rely on internal knowledge alone.
+Reach out to professionals for extra insight and authority.

 Ways to include SME input: